cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 }
 ```

-As you can see, the structure of this output is JSON.
-You see that there is a serialized `faucetTx.tx` of the type `Uint8Array`.
+The structure of this output is JSON.
+There is a serialized `faucetTx.tx` of the type `Uint8Array`.
 The serialized transaction are the bytes (i.e. `Uint8`) of the actual transaction that was sent over the testnet by the faucet.
 It is unintelligible to humans until you deserialize it properly.
-Since it is a serialized transaction, use the methods offered by `cosmjs-types` [`Tx`](https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/tx/v1beta1/tx.ts#L230) to deserialize it.
+Use the methods offered by `cosmjs-types` [`Tx`](https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/tx/v1beta1/tx.ts#L230) to deserialize it.

 Add the necessary import at the top: